Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/vpc.md

 - If we chose to allocate an IP range for a VPC, AWS will use a hex pair to uniquely allocate IP addresses to the subnets
 - Routing is handled separately for the IPv6 addresses, we will have IPv4 routes and IPv6 routes
 - Egress only internet gateway: similar to NAT gateway, allows outbound traffic denying inbound traffic in case of IPv6 addressing.
 NAT gateways or instances do not support IPv6!
-- We can have both internet gateway and egress only interne t gateway associated to the same subnet
+- We can have both internet gateway and egress only internet gateway associated to the same subnet
 ![IPv6 Architecture](IPv6EOIGW.png)
 - IPv6 can be set up while creating a VPC/subnet or we can migrate an existing VPC to IPv6
 - We can enable IPv6 on specific subnets only